Opinion | Are things about to get better? Incredibly, new signs suggest the answer is yes.

 All that creates an opportunity for the Biden administration to make a new and powerful argument to the public: If we make this push, we can defeat the pandemic.
 Not someday, but now.

-As Leana Wen argues, we can frame the next wave of vaccinations as a way to free ourselves from the need to wear masks all the time, which nobody likes even if most of us do it.
+As Leana S. Wen argues, we can frame the next wave of vaccinations as a way to free ourselves from the need to wear masks all the time, which nobody likes even if most of us do it.
 It’s important for people to understand that what we do now can be not just something we must suffer through, but a final step on the path to liberation.
 The message we can take, and the reality it represents, should be not “Suck it up, people,” but “Victory is at hand, if we reach for it.”

 Here’s one more reason this could be a turning point: Every day we get closer to Congress passing both the infrastructure bill and the Build Back Better bill, two enormously important measures that will have demonstrable positive effects on the country and individual Americans’ lives.